miriamschalamun/RNA_Tricho/README.md

 ## Usage
 To conduct the gene expression analysis using the provided R script, follow the steps below:
-1. Clone this repository to your local machine or download the R script files.
+1. Clone this repository to your local machine or download the R script file "RNASeq_analysis.Rmd".
 2. Open RStudio or another R environment.
 3. Set your working directory to the location of the script files.
 Replace `"/path/to/script"` with the actual path to where you have saved the script: